Logiqx/logiqx.github.io/WCA.md

 [wca-spv](https://github.com/Logiqx/wca-spv) - World Cube Association  Single Person View

 The project name "wca-spv" is an abbreviation of "World Cube Association - Single Person View".

+This project was used for some ad-hoc data exploration within the WCA database.

 **SQL**, GNU General Public License v3.0